ivanilves/arduino-sketches/basurito/README.md

 # Self-opening trash can

 Started as a woodworking project, a trash can and a lid made from two pine boards and a sheet of plywood.
-Made almost entirely using a jigsaw and then painted with acrylic spray.
-To make it less boring, I've soldered some electronic circuits and wrote an Arduino sketch to control the automation :robot:
+Made almost entirely using a jigsaw and then painted with acrylic spray... then ...to make it less boring, I've soldered some electronic circuits and wrote an Arduino sketch to control the automation :robot:

 ![](front.jpg)